casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust-contracts.md

 - The [String](https://doc.rust-lang.org/nightly/alloc/string/struct.String.html) is the name given to identify the data
 - The [Key](https://docs.rs/casper-types/latest/casper_types/enum.Key.html) is the data to be referenced

-You can create named keys to store any record or value as needed.
-You can reference other accounts, smart contracts, URefs, transfers, deploy information, purse balances etc. The entire list of possible Key variants can be found [here](https://docs.rs/casper-types/latest/casper_types/enum.Key.html).
+You can create named keys to store any record or value as needed, such as other accounts, smart contracts, URefs, transfers, deploy information, purse balances, etc. The entire list of possible Key variants can be found [here](https://docs.rs/casper-types/latest/casper_types/enum.Key.html).

 For the counter, we store the integer that we increment into a named key.